Recent Film and Television Productions

 Broadcast throughout the New York Tri-State, the Caribbean and Germany.
 Distributed by TVF International, Freestyle Life, Gaiam and Collective Eye.
 Licensed to CaribVision.

 Alchemy Films produces documentaries for the international broadcast market as well as film festivals and educational fields.
-Clients include National Geographic International, National Geographic US and International, PBS, Discovery, ITVS and ARTE.
+Clients include National Geographic, PBS, Discovery, ITVS and ARTE.

 Ollie Kepler’s Expanding Purple World | Feature Fim | 90 mins | Format: HD | UK | 2010